karveldigital/policies/citizen_code_of_conduct.md

 This code of conduct outlines our expectations for all those who participate in our community, as well as the consequences for unacceptable behavior.

-We invite all those who participate in the Karvel Digital Membership site to help us create safe and positive experiences for everyone.
+We invite all those who participate in the Karvel Digital Membership site and any affiliated community groups, to help us create safe and positive experiences for everyone.

 ## 2. Member Citizenship